AngeIo/steam-bkuper/README.md

 - [x] Use Git for backup versioning
 - [x] While game is starting and/or when game is closed, do a backup
 - [x] "Launch Options" are automatically set on all games of your Steam library
+- [ ] While setting new launch options, show/extract a list of existing ones or different from `STEAM_LOPTS` value so the user can merge them manually

 ## Prerequisites
 > [!IMPORTANT]